DhirajWishal/DynamikEngine-Prototype/README.md

 export their code to other platforms using the Studio and our executable will be able to execute the users application.

-The Engine does not handle all the resources provided to it by its own.
-The users are expected to manage them with the help of tools that the engine contains.
+The Engine does not handle all the resources provided to it by itself.
+The users are expected to manage them with the of tools that the engine provides.
 The main execution loop is given to the user to work with which would enable the user to optimize the code according to their preference.
 By default there will be at least 3 threads executed by the engine (Engine Control Thread, Renderer Thread, Utility Thread) which makes a total of 4 threads depending on the number of threads the user creates during runtime.
 These threads are managed by the